 Fresh apple cider lends a subtle hint of sweetness to this gravy which balances nicely with the savory flavors of browned onion and garlic, sage, and black pepper.
 The cider gives it a lovely golden color, too.

 This cider and sage gravy is a simple recipe with an unexpected flavor profile, which is exactly the kind of recipe I love to share with you guys.

 How to make no-drippings gravy

 - No drippings gravy means there’s no roasted bird or joint of meat around to provide flavorful drippings and browned bits as a base for the sauce.

 - An alternative way to get that flavor is to sub in something else to create the critical browning ~ you can use vegetables and/or a simple mixture of flour and butter to create a roux.

-How to boost the flavor in a no drippings gravy
+How to boost the flavor of no drippings gravy

 - The key to dripless gravy is to take your time browning your ingredients.
 Get them as brown as possible without burning.
 With each shade darker you go, you’ll intensify the flavor.